This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 2. Number 90 Bar and Restaurant

-We recommend you head here on a Thursday night as they have a 2 for 1 burger offer.
-We also advise you pre-book a table as this is a very popular place to eat in Hackney Wick!
+We recommend you head to Hackney Wick on a Thursday night as Bar 90 sometimes has a 2 for 1 burger offer.
+We may want to pre-book a table as this is a very popular Hackney Wick restaurant on the water, especially on warm summer’s nights.

 YOU MIGHT LIKE: Top things to do in Hackney Wick